 Should I Finish This Course of Antibiotics?

-You still occasionally see a meme describing the need to finish the course of antibiotics your doctor prescribes, or you will drive antimicrobial resistance.
+You still occasionally see a meme describing the need to finish the course of antibiotics your doctor prescribes, or you will cause antimicrobial resistance.

 The opposite is true.
 Since 30% of outpatient antibiotics are prescribed without indication, the shorter you poison your microbiome, the better.
 And it is more complicated than that, of course.